 Back to top

 The stage of a cancer is a term used to describe its size and whether it has spread beyond its original site.
-Knowing the particular type and stage of a cancer helps the doctors decide on the most appropriate treatment.
+Knowing the particular type and stage of a cancer helps the doctors plan the most appropriate treatment.

 Most people are grouped depending on whether cancer is found in only one part of the body (localised disease) or whether the cancer has spread from one part of the body to another (metastatic disease).

-The cancer is high-grade and extends outside the bone into the soft tissue spaces, which contain nerves and blood vessels.
+The cancer is high-grade and bigger than 8cm across.
 Most osteosarcomas are stage 2B.

 If the cancer comes back after initial treatment, this is known as recurrent or relapsed cancer.